 - Complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.

 - Students can choose to compose in ONE of the following forms:

 - short fiction

-- creative non-fiction
+- o creative non-fiction

-- poetry
+- o poetry

-- critical response
+- o critical response

-- script short film, television, drama
+- o script short film, television, drama

-- podcasts drama, storytelling, speeches, performance poetry,
+- o podcasts drama, storytelling, speeches, performance poetry,

 - o multimedia.

 External examination Internal Assessment % Extension 1: TWO hour written examination measuring student achievement in a range of syllabus outcomes.
-Knowledge and understanding of complex texts and of how and why they are valued 50 Extension 2: The final examination will consist of a submitted major work and a reflective statement .
-Skills in complex analysis, sustained composition and independent investigation 50
+Knowledge and understanding of complex texts and of how and why they are valued 50 Extension 2: The final examination will consist of a submitted major work and a reflective statement Skills in complex analysis, sustained composition and independent investigation 50